 I wearily dug my hand into my shoulder yet again, trying in vain to release the tension that had been settling there for the last hour.
-Neck pain and I were besties.
-We’d been that way for a while.
-I didn’t appreciate the friendship – anyone whose neck gets knotted up knows just how poor this kind of ‘friendship’ is.
+Neck pain and I were best friends.
+We’d been that way for a while and I didn’t appreciate the “friendship”…

-Until eight years ago, when the pain stopped.
+Until a decade ago, when the pain stopped.

 That was when I unlocked the right combination of knowledge, movement, and drills to solve my neck and shoulder tension for good.

 And not only my neck pain.
-Some of my coaching clients dealt with neck pain and shoulder tension, and so I had them try what had worked for me.
+Some of my coaching clients had neck pain and shoulder tension.
+So I shared the methods and knowledge with them.
+And it worked for them, too.

 *I will always remind you that if you have pain that concerns you, see a doctor.

-Hand on head, yanking my skull down toward my shoulder, hoping it would relieve my pain.
+Hand on head, yanking my skull down toward my shoulder, I stretched yet again, hoping it would relieve my pain.
 It never did.

 Stretching a muscle can actually do the very opposite of what you’re trying to achieve – making the very muscle you’re trying to make less tight, tighter.